debraysimon/thingpark-global-sim/docs/device-manager-user-guide/doing-multicast/management/access-multicast-group.md

 - If you want to open the multicast group in edit mode, click **Edit** ![](./../../_images/opening-a-panel-and-checking-1.png)

--\>The multicast group opens in the Multicast group panel.
+-\&gt;The multicast group opens in the Multicast group panel.

--\>It also appears in the navigation panel.
+-\&gt;It also appears in the navigation panel.